 Raspberries may be small, but they’re packed with big benefits!
 These nutritional powerhouses are a good source of fiber and are also rich in vitamin C. You can enjoy raspberries starting on Phase 2 of the South Beach Diet.
-Enjoy a 3/4-cup serving, and avoid frozen products that contain added sugar.
+Have a 3/4-cup serving of fresh or frozen berries, and avoid frozen products that contain added sugar.
 Here’s more information on raspberries, including some delicious ways to eat them.

 Buying and Storing